Aspenolia/Aspenolia/README.md

 ![](https://komarev.com/ghpvc/?username=Aspenolia&label=sun+Flowers!&color=AF9E8A&style=flat-square)

 # I wish to be known as the Azure/Aspen to somewhere/thing one day, but!
-False hope is as useful as the wrong soil being used on a plant ◞‸◟
+False hope is as useful as the wrong soil being used on a plant.

 ~~Let's make haste to introduce myself, yes? ɢʀᴇᴇᴛɪɴɢs!, I go by makkuro/Azure''